silasogar2/DYZCREDIT_DOCS/README.md

 1. he standard BEP20 TOken
 2. The Buy back smart contract

+## Token Addresses

+1: Token:

+2. Buy Back:

-# NOTE: The standard token has all basic functions of the standard token protocol.
+## NOTE: The token has all basic functions of the standard token protocol.

 ## Accessible Functions of the BUY Back